 The Graduate Equity Fellowship program provides support for economically disadvantaged graduate students, especially from groups who are underrepresented within their respective disciplines.
 Only legal residents of California who can demonstrate significant financial need are eligible.
-Recipients must be classified graduate students and must enroll for a minimum of nine units of coursework each semester they hold the fellowship.
-Fellowships range from \$500 to \$4,000 for an academic year depending on demonstrated need.
+Recipients must be classified or conditionally classified graduate students and must enroll for a minimum of six units of coursework each semester they hold the fellowship.
+Fellowships range from \$500 to \$2,000 for an academic year depending on demonstrated need.
 Students may receive awards for a maximum of two academic years but they must apply each year.
 Interested students should complete a Division of Graduate Affairs application available at the Division of Graduate Affairs and Research office, and the Free Application for Federal Student Aid (FAFSA).
-The Division of Graduate Affairs application, for continuing students, must be submitted by June of each year.